nikhil-robinson/nikhil-robinson/README.md

 ### About Me 😄
-I'm an embedded developer who loves to use the "I" pronoun - I mean, who doesn't love talking about themselves, am I right?
-When I'm not busy coding, you can usually find me bragging about my latest project to anyone who will listen.
-But don't worry, I'm not all talk - I'm also pretty good at what I do.
-In fact, I'm so good that I sometimes feel like I should just change my name to "I" and be done with it.
-So if you're looking for a talented embedded developer who's not afraid to put themselves first, look no further - I'm your person!
+My name is Nikhil Robinson, and I'm an embedded developer with a passion for programming and electronics.
+I have experience working on a variety of projects, from designing PCBs to programming microcontrollers.
+I take pride in writing efficient, clean code that meets project requirements and exceeds expectations.
+When I'm not busy with work, I enjoy exploring new technologies and expanding my knowledge of the field.
+I am always eager to collaborate with others and take on new challenges in the world of embedded development.

-### 🔭 My work experince
+### 🔭 My work Experince
 - 2022 Embedded Developer team lead at Bibox Labs.
 - 2021 Joined Bibox labs as an Embedded Developer.
 - 2021 Developed AMUNET an IDPS system which can be connected to any router with ease.